African art > African statues : tribal fetish, maternity > Songye Fetish

-The fetish Songye, magical sculpture Nkisi, nkishi (pl. mankishi ), plays the role of mediator between gods and men.
-The larger specimens are collectively owned by an entire village, while the smaller figures belong to an individual or a family.
+The fetish Songye, magic sculpture Nkisi, nkishi (pl. mankishi), plays the role of mediator between gods and men.
+The large specimens are the collective property of an entire village, the smaller figures belong to an individual or a family.
 In the 16th century, the Songyes migrated from the Shaba region to settle in Kasai, Katanga and South Kivu.
-Their society is organized in a patriarchal manner.
-Their history is inseparable from that of the Luba to whom they are related through common ancestors.
+Their history is inseparable from that of the Luba, to whom they are related through common ancestors.

 This item is sold with its certificate of authenticity

 Estimated shipping cost

 |Country||rdc ex zaire|

 You could also be interested by these items